uwplse/tensat/README.md

 theses rules.
 Then it iteratively applies the axioms, checking if all rules are verified after each round.
 If so it stops, indicating success; otherwise it continues until the EGraph saturates.
 If there are still un-verified rules after saturation, then we can conclude those rules are unsound w.r.t. the axioms.
-This strategy is faster than naively verifying rule-by-rule, because the equality proofs of many rules may overlap, and each EClass may contain expressions from many different rules.
+This strategy is faster (~30x in our simple experiments than naively verifying rule-by-rule, because the equality proofs of many rules may overlap, and each EClass may contain expressions from many different rules.